 Winter care for azaleas isn’t involved.
 Just watch the weather report and cover the azalea if temperatures drop below 25 degrees F. (-3 C.), especially if the drop in temperature is sudden or the plant is young.
 Icy winds and excess sun can damage evergreen azaleas in winter.
 You’ll see split bark or dried leaves if your plant is injured.
 If your azalea shows signs of winter damage, you’ll need to provide some protection.

 If you are careful to select varieties hardy to your climate and zone, you may not need to offer much azalea care in the winter.
-And remember that leaf curl on cold days is perfectly normal.
+Remember, too, that leaf curl on cold days is perfectly normal.